By Jackson Cooper – writer & R.E. enthusiast at Jensen & Company. Follow Jensen & Company on Twitter or Facebook.

 If one broker dominates your local market, they’re probably doing something right.

-However, if you change to a brokerage that has little market presence, and your business slows down, it probably doesn’t matter that you get to keep 100% of your check.
+However, if you change to a brokerage with little market presence and your business slows down, it probably doesn’t matter that you get to keep 100% of your check.

 -